Skip to content

 Initial broker consultation

-Discuss your goals, the property, and your financial position so the broker can shortlist suitable lenders and indicate likely terms.
+Talk through your goals, the property, and your finances so the broker can draw up a shortlist of suitable lenders and give you a feel for likely terms.

 2. 02